Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                If the chosen messaging profile does not support keep alive messages this setting is ignored.
                                Default: `False` (to save bandwidth).
-      --eip, --immediatepublishing, --EnableImmediatePublishing[=VALUE]
-                             By default OPC Publisher will create a subscription with publishing disabled and only
-                               enable it after it has filled it with all configured monitored items.
-Use this setting to create the subscription with publishing already
-                               enabled.
-                               Default: `False`.
       --msi, --metadatasendinterval, --DefaultMetaDataUpdateTime=VALUE
                              Default value in milliseconds for the metadata send interval which determines in which interval